richardanaya/aframe-inventory3d/README.md

  <a-entity inventory-3d="https://www.inventory3d.com/cat.json"/>
 ```

-By simply adding this file, you bring a 3d object into your scene, with complex materials, and scripted behavior which can modify the inventory 3D object.
+By simply adding this file, you bring a 3d object into your scene, with complex materials, and scripted behavior which can modify the inventory 3D object in a safe manner.

 #a simple object: StopLight